loyjoy/welcome/documentation/JAVASCRIPT_API.md

 ## Locale

 A string in in the format `<language-iso-6391>_<region-iso-31662>` (two-letter-codes).
 Overwrites the user’s settings regarding language and region.
-This language and region will be saved as the user’s region and language.
+This language and region will be saved as the user’s language and region.

 ```
 <script>